solana-foundation/solana-improvement-documents/proposals/0204-slashable-event-verification.md

   the `Clock` sysvar.
 We want to ensure that these accounts do not get closed before they are observed by indexers and dashboards.

+The three epoch window is somewhat arbitrary, we only need the `report_account` to last at least one epoch in order to for it to be observed by the runtime as part of a future SIMD.

 Otherwise we set the owner of `report_account` to the system program, rellocate the account to 0 bytes, and credit the `lamports` to `report_account.reporter`